remirror/remirror/docs/concepts/extra-attributes.md

 ---
+hide_title: true
 title: Extra Attributes
 ---

+# Extra Attributes

-In ProseMirror each node and mark can have certain attributes.
-These attribute are stored on the dom and can be retrieved from the dom via the created `MarkSpec` or the `NodeSpec`.
+In ProseMirror each node and mark can define attributes that affect it's behaviour at runtime.
+These attribute are stored on the dom and can be retrieved from the dom via the created `MarkSpec` / `NodeSpec`.

 Attributes can also set default values.

 One constraint that ProseMirror sets is that attributes must be declared ahead of time.
-There is no runtime ability to add undeclared attributes dynamically.
+There is no runtime ability to dynamically add attributes.
 This can be an issue when consuming a library like `Remirror`.
 Perhaps you want the `paragraph` functionality, but also want to add an extra attribute as well.
 This is where extra attributes come into play.

 :::note